AlbertJBurton/LoRA_Dataset_Curator/readme.md

-# The LoRA Dataset Creator
+# The LoRA Image Dataset Curator

 This application enables users to define a concept, such as a bowling ball, and submit a set of images associated with it.
 The application will utilize an API to assess the image's suitability as a training image for a Stable Diffusion LoRA (Low-Rank Adaptation) model.
 The application achieves this by grading the image against a scale of 0 to 1.
 The user can select the score necessary to accept the image for training; otherwise, the image is rejected.
 For all accepted images, the API generates a caption or a set of tags for the image based on the user’s preferences.
 Finally, the accepted images and their associated labels (in a .txt file) are downloadable in a ZIP archive.